cpunt/cpunt.github.io/_posts/2020-09-01-stacks-and-queues.md

 myQueue.pop()
 ```
 The Queue example above would look like this '3 -> 5 -> 12 -> 4 -> None'.

 ## Summary
 Stacks and Queues are a core data structure in computer programming which will frequently be seen, so it's best to be familiar with what they are and how they work.
+[Here](https://github.com/cpunt/articles-code-examples/blob/master/stacks-and-queues/main.py) is a link to the code examples in this article.
 If you want to test your knowledge, [hackerrank](https://www.hackerrank.com/domains/data-structures?filters%5Bsubdomains%5D%5B%5D=queues&filters%5Bsubdomains%5D%5B%5D=stacks) and [leetcode](https://leetcode.com/problemset/all/) have some good questions on Stacks and Queues.